477: No Such Thing As ShatGPT

 Scientists at Columbia University have worked out how to grow skin in very complicated shapes.

-So, one of the first things they did, they've made a human glove, a a hand made of skin, if you like.
+So, one of the first things they did, they've made a human glove, a hand made of skin if you like

-They can scan your hand, they make a model of it, they grow the skin on a cut that scaffold, then they remove it from the mold and they can just put it on for the surgery.
+yeah but it's it's genuinely very exciting they they scan the hand let's say i need a full hand skin let's say i've burned all the skin on my hand you know they just they can scan your hand they make a model of it, they grow the skin on that scaffold, then they remove it from the mold and they can just put it on for the surgery.

 And I just love this so much.
 They tested this,

 they haven't done a human trial yet.
 They tested this by grafting skin onto mice with human hands on a mouse?
-Just a giant human hand sticking off the leg.
+Just a giant human hand sticking off the mouse.

 No, it's better.
 It's better than that.